Outpatient Drug Rehab

 Alternatively, outpatient rehab programs provide addiction treatment services at a much less intense level of care compared to inpatient treatment.
 Outpatient care is a step down in intensity compared to inpatient treatment providers.

-Outpatient rehab facilities still provide continued support, therapy, medical care, and accountability without requiring the patient to live at the facility.
+Outpatient rehab facilities still provide continued support, therapy, medical care, and accountability without requiring the patient to live there.

 Outpatient drug addiction treatment is a great option for addicts who have a more minor addiction, may not have any previous history of substance abuse, and/or might want something with a lesser time commitment than inpatient rehab.